In This Article Show

-Wondering what the appropriate age is to stop using a potty seat for your child?
-You are not alone, many other parents face this dilemma as to when is the best time to introduce their kids to using adult toilets.
+Wondering what the appropriate age to stop using a potty seat for your child?
+You are not alone; many other parents face this dilemma regarding the best time to introduce their kids to using adult toilets.

 So now you want to be sure what the right age is for your child to quit using potty seats.

-The right time to stop potty seats for children is not entirely dependent on their age.
-While some kids go through the step-by-step procedure of potty training others skip these steps.
-However, children from the ages of 3-6 can be expected to stop using potty seats, it just depends on when your kid is ready for this transition.
+When to stop potty seats for children?
+The right time to stop potty seats for children depends on their age.
+While some kids go through the step-by-step procedure of potty training, others skip these steps.
+However, children ages 3-6 can be expected to stop using potty seats; it just depends on when your kid is ready for this transition.

-Every child is different, child A could stop using toilet seats quite faster than child B. I have seen kids transition from potty seats to using toilets under a week of potty training them.
-However, you as a parent or guardian must know that there’s perfect timing as your kids’ readiness is what matters.
+Every child is different; child A could stop using toilet seats relatively faster than child B. I have seen kids transition from potty seats to using toilets under a week of potty training them.
+However, as a parent or guardian, you must know that there’s perfect timing, as your kids’ readiness matters.

 The Right Age to Stop Using Potty Seats For Children

 There are no general thumb rules as to when to stop using potty seats for kids.
-A lot of kids find it hard to transition while some don’t go through so much trouble transitioning.
-Nevertheless, the appropriate age to stop your kid from using toilet seats could be from the ages of 3-6 years.
-And ultimately when your child is ready for preschool.
+Many kids find it hard to transition, while some don’t have much trouble transitioning.
+Nevertheless, the appropriate age to stop your kid from using toilet seats could be 3-6 years.
+And ultimately, when your child is ready for preschool.

-This is because preschoolers are usually left with little or no choice but to use toilet seats, as that is what is required of them to use.
-It is best to help them transition at home so they don’t find it difficult to adjust to school.
+This is because preschoolers are usually left with little or no choice but to use toilet seats, as that is required of them.
+It is best to help them transition home, so they don’t find it difficult to adjust to school.

-Transitioning from potty seats to toilet seats could be a big deal for your child or toddler, the entire look of an adult toilet might be scary to your child considering its tremendous size compared to theirs.
+Transitioning from potty seats to toilet seats could be a big deal for your child or toddler; the entire look of an adult toilet might be scary to your child, considering its enormous size compared to theirs.
 However, these few tips below can help make the transition much easier for you and your child;

 1. Wait Till Your Child Is Ready

-The easiest way to go about this is to allow your child to decide when they are ready for the transition, so they don’t feel coerced.
-You can make suggestions like asking them if they want to use your toilet, just make sure to give them a little bit of control over taking this big step.
+The easiest way to do this is to allow your child to decide when they are ready for the transition so they don’t feel coerced.
+You can make suggestions like asking them if they want to use your toilet, and give them a little bit of control over taking this big step.

 2. Be Strategic

 When considering a switch, you should be strategic by making the transition a gradual process for your child.
 Do not rush your kid into using the toilet, you must take it step by step.
-If they are using a potty chair anywhere but in the bathroom, the first step is introducing them to using it in the bathroom this way you are watering the ground for the next step.
+If they use a potty chair anywhere but in the bathroom, the first step is introducing them to it.
+This way, you are watering the ground for the next step.

 3. Show Your Child How It’s Done

 Let your toddler watch you use the toilet, as this might intrigue them to want to try it out too.
 Teach them how to sit on the toilet, use the flush and wash their hands.
 If your child is a boy, let his father or other boys in the house show him how to pee in the toilet standing.
-Although for boys there might be a lot of mess to clean up during this process, it is necessary that they learn.
+Although boys might have a lot of mess to clean up during this process, they must learn.

 4. Allow Them to Flush

-After showing them how to use the toilet let them have the fun of flushing the toilet when you are done.
+After showing them how to use the toilet, let them have fun flushing the toilet when you are done.
 This may cause them to be enthusiastic about using it.
-Let them know that whenever they are ready to make a move and use the toilet they’d get to flush after themselves.
+Let them know that whenever they are ready to make a move and use the toilet, they’d get to flush after themselves.

 5. Make It Easy For Them

 One of the ways to encourage your child to use the toilet instead of the potty seat is to make it easier for them to use it.
-Since the toilet bowl may be too high for them to climb on, fix a step stool or a ladder around the toilet seat, and also place a child-size toilet set since the adult-sized ones may be too wide and uncomfortable for them.
+Since the toilet bowl may be too high for them to climb on, fix a step stool or a ladder around the toilet seat, and place a child-size toilet set since the adult-sized ones may be too wide and uncomfortable.